Protest and Racism: How you can help communities get back on their feet - Local News 8

 Across the country, communities are banding together to clean up their cities following protests.

 It started in the immediate aftermath of some riots as ordinary citizens showed up with brooms and trash bins.
-These grassroots clean ups were spontaneous, but effective.
+These grassroots efforts were spontaneous, but effective.

 You can start a clean up of your own.
 Contact neighborhood associations and other civic groups to link up with others who are willing to join in.